 Once you accept a settlement offer, you relinquish your rights to seek additional compensation.
 This is why it is extremely important not to accept anything without the advice of an experienced injury attorney.

 Our legal team has fought for the settlement rights of countless injured clients in Fargo and the greater Midwest, and they’re ready to fight for yours.
-For top-notch representation from a Fargo personal injury lawyer, email Tatum O’Brien, Tim O’Keeffe, or Sara Monson, or reach the O’Keeffe O’Brien Lyson Foss team by phone at 701-235-8000 or 877-235-8002 toll-free.
+For top-notch representation from a Fargo personal injury lawyer, email Tatum O’Brien, Tim O’Keeffe, or Sara Monson, or reach the O’Keeffe O’Brien Lyson Attorneys team by phone at 701-235-8000 or 877-235-8002 toll-free.
 Don’t wait to arrange your free initial consultation.